un1tycyb3r/hunter/README.md

 # Coming soon

+1. Python wrapper script for recon execution
-1. spidering script for an initial spider of the webservers
+2. spidering script for an initial spider of the webservers